 ‘We have known from many studies that pain can be reduced by massage based on self-report, but this is the first demonstration that the pain-related pro-inflammatory cytokines can be reduced’

 The blog was a timely reminder to me of the importance of constantly keeping up-to-date with reading research & that, as therapists, we are always learning.
 I recalled the frequent conversations & advice I gave to clients in my early days as a therapist.
 This advice would often involve discussion around:

 - the use of oxygen & ATP to fuel muscular movement

 - the build-up of lactic acid as a waste product resulting in burning muscles & soreness

-I soon learned that this second point was incorrect – lactic acid is actually rapidly dispersed by the circulation of blood, as per this diagram.
+I soon learned that this second point was incorrect – lactic acid is actually rapidly dispersed by the circulation of blood.

 So What Does Cause DOMS?

 So if not the build-up of lactic acid what does cause muscular soreness after exercise?
 Muscular micro-tears.
 The main research paper was written in the journal Science Translational Medicine by Dr. Mark Tarnopolsky, leading a research team in Hamilton, Ontario, Canada.
 The Myth of Lactic Acid blog sums it up brilliantly: